-This Rule, effective July 1, 1969, shall apply to all determinations of student residence status made on and after that date, provided that no person properly classified as a resident student before July 1, 1969, shall be adversely affected by this Rule so long as he attended the University before that date and remains continuously enrolled in the University.
+This Rule shall take effect July 1, 1972; provided, that no person properly classified as a resident student before July 1, 1972, shall be adversely affected by this Rule, if he attended the University before that date and while he remains continuously enrolled in the University.

-"Residence" as the term, or any of its variations, is used in the context of this Rule for the purpose of defining the presence of a student within the state of Indiana and entitlement to resident student fee status, means the establishment of a permanent dwelling place within the state, the continued presence in such dwelling, and a continuing intent to remain within the state.
-Evidence that a person intends to leave the state when a particular purpose is achieved negates residence.
-Ordinarily it will be presumed that a person entering Indiana from another state or country for the purpose of attending an institution of higher education does so with the intent of remaining only for the period required to attain educational goals and does not acquire residence.
-The facts that a person pays taxes and votes in Indiana will not overcome this presumption.
+"Residence" as the term, or any of its variations, is used in the context of this Rule means the establishment of a permanent dwelling place within the State and the continued occupancy of such dwelling.
+A person entering the State from another state or country for the predominant purpose of attending an institution of higher education does not acquire residence for the purpose of this Rule.
+The fact that a person pays taxes and votes in the State does not result in the acquisition of residence as the term is used in this Rule.

-- A "resident student" must have continuously resided in Indiana for at least six months immediately preceding the first scheduled day of classes of the semester or other session in which the individual enrolls in the University. - a.
+- 1. A person shall be classified as a "resident student" if he has continuously resided in Indiana for at least twelve (12) months immediately preceding the first scheduled day of classes of the semester or other session in which the individual enrolls in the University; subject to the exception stated in paragraph 2. - a.
 The residence of a minor follows that of the parents or of a legal guardian who has actual custody of the minor or administers the property of the minor.
-In the case of divorce or separation, if either parent meets the residence requirements, the child will be considered a resident. - b.
-A minor student who comes from another state or country for the predominant purpose of attending the University shall not be admitted to resident student status upon the basis of the residence of a guardian, except upon appeal to the Trustees in each case. - c.
-The residence of a wife follows that of her husband; however, no woman shall lose her residency status because of marriage, if she continues enrolled in the University, until she earns the degree for which she is enrolled at the time of marriage. - 2.
-Physical presence in Indiana for the predominant purpose of attending a college, university, or other institution of education, except high school or its equivalent, shall not be counted in determining whether a person is a "resident student." - 3.
-Nationality of a person shall not be a factor in determining resident student status if such person has the legal capacity to remain permanently in the United States. - 4.
-A person once properly classified as a resident student shall be deemed to remain a resident student so long as remaining continuously enrolled in the University until his degree shall have been earned.
+In the case of divorce or separation, if either parent meets the residence requirements, the minor child will be considered a resident. - b.
+A minor who comes from another state or country for the predominant purpose of attending the University shall not be admitted to resident student status upon the basis of the residence of a guardian, except upon appeal to the Trustees in each case. - c.
+A person who otherwise would be deemed a nonresident shall not gain resident student status by reason of marriage; nor shall resident student status be lost by reason of marriage. - 2.
+A minor child shall be classified as a resident student without meeting the twelve (12) month requirement of physical presence within Indiana if his presence in Indiana results from the establishment by his parents of their permanent residence within the state and if he proves that the move was predominantly for reasons other than to enable such minor to become entitled to the status of "resident student." - 3.
+When it shall appear that the family of a person properly classified as a "resident student" under paragraph 2 has removed its permanent home from Indiana, such person shall then be reclassified to the status of nonresident; provided, that no such reclassification shall be effective until the beginning of the semester next following such removal. - 4.
+Physical presence in Indiana for the predominant purpose of attending a college, university, or other institution of education, except high school or its equivalent, shall not be counted in determining the twelve (12) month period of residence; nor shall absence from Indiana for such purpose deprive a person of resident status.

-^{} Many instruments required for the education of a dental student can be used after graduation if the student exercises care.
+Many instruments required for the education of a dental student can be used after graduation if the student exercises care.